citahub/cita/docs/en-US/contracts_guide/quota_price.md

 * Parameters

-    `uint price` - The setting quota price
+    `uint` - The setting quota price

 * Returns

-    `Boolean` - True if success,other false.
+    `bool` - True if success,other false.

 * Example